compas-Workshops/WS_IASS2019/installation.md

 ## Installation

-The various steps of the installation procedure will be executed using the Terminal app.
-To open the app, hit `COMMAND+SPACE` and type "Terminal".
+The various steps of the installation procedure will be executed using the "Command Line".

+On Windows, use the "Anaconda Prompt" instead of the "Command Prompt", and make sure to run it *as administrator*.

+> To find the Anaconda Prompt open the Start Menu and type "Anaconda".
+> The Anaconda Prompt should already show up in the list of search results.
+> To launch is as administrator, right click and select "Run as administrator".

+On Mac, use the "Terminal".

 **1. Register conda-forge**